eclipse-ditto/ditto-examples/azure/azure-iot-hub-device-simulator/README.md

 az iot hub device-identity create --device-id $deviceId --hub-name $iotHubName
 ```

-To register the connection to the IoT Hub in your Ditto instance.
+To register the connections to the IoT Hub in your Ditto instance.
 Follow Ditto's [Manage Connection documentation](https://www.eclipse.org/ditto/connectivity-manage-connections.html).

+**Telemetry connection:**

 Retrieve the following from the primary connection string to the policy "service" in your hub view in the
 Azure Portal under "Shared access policies":

 - ```${hostName}``` = the HostName